-First Fall Semester 5001 Professional Development in Geography 5303 Geographical Analysis I 5413 History and Philosophy of Geography 5403 Current Geographic Research
+First Fa ll Semester First Spring Semester 5001 Professional Development in Geography 5303 Geographical Analysis I 5413 History and Philosophy of Geography 5403 Current Geographic Research

 Ph.D. students must also take GEOG 6313 (Mixed Methods in Field Research) for 13 total core hours, but can complete the core courses any time during their first four semesters (2 academic years).